Google-Developer-Group-GMU/VertexAI-notes/README.md

   - Check your **IAM** settings to ensure you have the necessary permissions to access the model.
   - Visit [this page](https://cloud.google.com/vertex-ai/generative-ai/docs/learn/locations) to verify model availability by region.

+- Some models are no longer supported, though this is not always documented on Google's website.
+In short, if you're looking for **TextGeneration** for summarization or chat functionality, always start with **Gemini** first.
+Models like **PaLM** can be tricky to use, yet they remain popular in many tutorials.

 - Always create a **database** to store your post-processed data for future use.
 The Google API is not always consistent, and you want to avoid rerunning computationally expensive tasks.